eezstreet/SWATEliteForce/README.md

 - Suspect equipment is only available in Multiplayer and All Missions campaigns now
 - Issuing a FALL IN command will now have the officers reload their weapons automatically
 - Added new voting configuration options for server hosts: TiesWin, CallCastVote, MinVoters, and NonVotersAreNo.
 You can edit them in Swat4x.ini/Swat4xDedicatedServer.ini.
 See Default.ini for more information.
+- Taunt feature now differentiates between belligerent and passive hostages
 - Cut dialogue restored: Suspects will now mourn the death of their fellow suspects
+- Cut dialogue restored: Suspects will now apologize when shooting each other
+- Cut dialogue restored: Hostages will now freak out when other hostages die
+- Cut dialogue restored: Officers will now correctly report when they do not have grenade launcher ammo
+- Cut dialogue restored: Officers will now report when they are using grenades
+- Cut dialogue restored: Officers will now report when they are using pepper spray, less lethal shotgun, or grenade launcher
 - Fixed SEF bug: SWAT officers using full auto; suspects not using full auto
 - Fixed SEF bug: Handcuffs not playing sound properly and popping back up during use
 - Fixed SEF bug: Civilians can trigger traps